Eastern Front (World War II): End of the war: April–May 1945

 Upon learning of Hitler and Goebbels's death, Dönitz (now President of the Reich) appointed Johann Ludwig Schwerin von Krosigk as new "Leading Minister" of the German Reich.
 Rapidly advancing Allied forces limited the jurisdiction of the new German government to an area around Flensburg near the Danish border, where Dönitz's headquarters were located, along with Mürwik.
 Accordingly, this administration was referred to as the Flensburg government.
 Dönitz and Schwerin von Krosigk attempted to negotiate an armistice with the Western Allies while continuing to resist the Soviet Army, but were eventually forced to accept an unconditional surrender on all fronts.

-At 2:41 am on 7 May 1945, at SHAEF headquarters, German Chief-of-Staff General Alfred Jodl signed the unconditional surrender documents for all German forces to the Allies at Reims in France.
+At 2:41 a.m. on 7 May 1945, at SHAEF headquarters, German Chief-of-Staff General Alfred Jodl signed the unconditional surrender documents for all German forces to the Allies at Reims in France.
 It included the phrase All forces under German control to cease active operations at 2301 hours Central European time on 8 May 1945.
 The next day shortly before midnight, Field Marshal Wilhelm Keitel repeated the signing in Berlin at Zhukov's headquarters, now known as the German-Russian Museum.
 The war in Europe was over.

 In the Soviet Union the end of the war is considered to be 9 May, when the surrender took effect Moscow time.
 This date is celebrated as a national holiday – Victory Day – in Russia (as part of a two-day 8–9 May holiday) and some other post-Soviet countries.
 The ceremonial Victory parade was held in Moscow on 24 June.

 The German Army Group Centre initially refused to surrender and continued to fight in Czechoslovakia until about 11 May.
 A small German garrison on the Danish island of Bornholm refused to surrender until they were bombed and invaded by the Soviets.
 The island was returned to the Danish government four months later.

 The final battle of the Second World War on the Eastern Front, the Battle of Slivice, broke out on 11 May and ended in a Soviet victory on the 12th.

 On 13 May 1945, all Soviet offensives ceased and the fighting on the Eastern Front of World War II came to an end.